Syed-Amjad-Ali/Bergen-Byssykkel-and-Weather/README.md

 This project builds on the **BAN400** course at the [Norwegian School of Economics (NHH)](https://www.nhh.no/en/courses/r-programming-for-data-science/).
 The analysis was inspired by:
 - Problem statements and solution preparation guides provided in the Fall 2021 home exam for BAN400.
-- [Hoa Nguyen’s Bergen Bysykkel Analysis](https://github.com/hoanguyen18/Bergen-Bysykkel-) for insights into regression modeling and visualization techniques, which were adapted and expanded upon independently.
+- [Hoa Nguyen’s Bergen Bysykkel Analysis](https://github.com/hoanguyen18/Bergen-Bysykkel-) which offered practical approaches to regression modeling and visualization.
+While Hoa Nguyen’s work was based on NHH’s solution preparation, this project introduces refinements and adjustments to suit the unique requirements of the 2024 dataset.

-Additionally, this project features my own improvisation of latitude-longitude plotting techniques to align with evolving geospatial visualization methods, incorporating interactive mapping elements using leaflet.
+A notable difference in this project is the use of the leaflet package for geospatial visualization.
+Unlike other approaches that rely on APIs with restricted access, leaflet offers a free and open API for interactive maps.
+This choice enhances the accessibility and reproducibility of the analysis while delivering a highly engaging user experience with features like zoom controls, hover effects, and categorized markers.

 ## Legal and Ethical Notes